maxwellmattryan/PersonalWebsite/data/markdown/posts/01-json-web-token-authentication-with-nestjs.md

 <br>

-The controller can be written manually or generated with the well-developed NestJS cli.
+The controller can be written manually or generated with the well-developed and convenient NestJS cli.

 <br>